LeonardoLima01/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A simple rock, paper, scissors game made to be played on the javascript **console**.
+A simple rock, paper, scissors game initially made to be played on the javascript **console**, but after some days updated with a **user interface**.

 The idea of this project is to **practice functions** in javascript.